2024 Bangladesh anti-Hindu violence: Misinformation

-In December 2024, Sufi shrine destroyed by locals of Sirajganj was spread labeling demolition of Hindu temple.
+In December 2024, a Sufi shrine was destroyed by locals of Sirajganj.
+The incident went viral on social media, falsely labeled as the destruction of a Hindu temple.

-In January 2025, misinformation was spread claiming Hindus were banned from having any government jobs.
-The Interim government press wing debunked the claim saying "The Bangladesh government does not discriminate against any citizen based on religion."
+In January 2025, misinformation was spread online claiming Hindus were banned from having any government jobs.
+The Interim government press wing refuted the claim, saying "The Bangladesh government does not discriminate against any citizen based on religion."

-In February 2025, Bangladesh Hindu Buddhist Christian Unity Council appealed Bangladesh government of deaths of 23 individuals labelling as minority persecution.
-Chief adviser's deputy press secretary, Abul Kalam Azad Majumder refuted the claims.
-Out of 22 cases seven were robbery and theft, four related to personal affairs, three were general crime like rape, death due to heavy drinking, one died from fights between two parties over sarcastic remarks, two deaths due to accidents, two deaths due to business rivalry, one death due to clashes with locals, one death due to land dispute, one suicide, one remained under investigation.

-In March 2025, Independent fact checker BanglaFact debunked Bangladesh Hindu Buddhist Christian Oikya Parishad (BHBCOP)'s claim of killing 11 persons in a total of 92 incidents of violence targeting minority people in January and February of this year.

-In May 2025, video of a man beaten by crowd was circulated on social media as communal attack on a Hindu businessman.
-Fact checkers confirmed the video from April of the year and the man was a Muslim, who was a robber caught by locals and beaten.
+In May 2025, the video of a man beaten by a crowd was circulated on social media as a communal attack on a Hindu businessman.
+Fact checkers confirmed the video was from April and that the man was a Muslim, who was a robber caught by locals and beaten.

+In September 2024, the Bangladesh Hindu Buddhist Christian Unity Council said that the deaths of 9 Hindu men were motivated by anti-Hindu sentiment.
+An investigation carried out by Netra News claimed that the killings were not motivated by religious reasons.
+According to police investigations, 98.4% of the reported cases of attacks on minorities between 5 and 20 August were due to political reasons.